TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Set-JcSdkPolicyGroup.md

 # Set-JcSdkPolicyGroup

 ## SYNOPSIS
-This endpoint allows you to do a full update of the Policy Group.
+This endpoint allows you to do a full set of the Policy Group.

 #### Sample Request
 ```